 Clearly, I’m an expert at worrying and fear.

 So, I understand asking for money in exchange for your products or creativity forces you to be a little uncomfortable and it’s scary.

 If you’re shaking in your boots, I’ve been there.

 I’ve found a few tactics that help me manage the fear of getting rejected because success in biz depends on me being fearless.

 This tactic is my favorite and I got it from the True Life episode Meet the Benjamins several years ago.
 (Side note, I’m a doc fanatic).

 In the series, two brothers with autism are anxious about throwing a party with friends from school.
 Their therapist takes them through a genius exercise that I still use to this day.
-She asks: